gaspard-lonchampt/CS2-DPP/README.md

-# Summary of case study
+# summary of case studies

 This file summarizes two projects: